Rufus Zenas Johnston: Navy Cross citation

+For distinguished service in the line of his profession as commanding officer of the U. S. S. Minneapolis, engaged in the important, exacting and hazardous duty of transporting and escorting troops and supplies to European ports through waters infested with enemy submarines and mines.

 Family

 Johnston was the son of Robert Zenas, who was a Presbyterian minister, and Catherine Caldwell Johnston.

-Johnston married Emma Pegram in 1903.
-The couple had three children: Rufus Zenas, Jr., Elizabeth, and Catherine.
+On June 2, 1903, Johnston married Emma "Emcie" Pegram (August 8, 1877 – December 25, 1951) in Richmond, Virginia.
+The couple had three children: Rufus Zenas Jr., Elizabeth, and Catherine.